MatanYadaev/laravel-eloquent-spatial/README.md

 Laravel package to work with spatial data types and functions.

-This package supports only MySQL 5.7 and 8.0.
+This package supports MySQL v8 and MariaDB v10.

 ## Installation